JuliaGeo/juliageo.github.io/README.md

 [EcoJulia](https://github.com/EcoJulia) also provides some tools for generating and downloading spatial data sets, with a focus on ecological applications.

 ### Packages
-Here's a partial listing of some of the existing libraries in julia that you can use for working with geospatial data.
+Here's a partial listing of some of the existing libraries in [Julia](https://julialang.org/) that you can use for working with geospatial data.
 Not all of them are listed under the JuliaGeo organization, but some of them might get moved over.

 #### Wrappers for external libraries
 Using the excellent [BinaryBuilder.jl](https://github.com/JuliaPackaging/BinaryBuilder.jl) we try to provide prebuilt binaries for most external libraries.